TREASURIES-Yields edge higher as inflation, U.S. government shutdown worries mount

 "There's a lot of moving parts that could push rates higher throughout the week and some of that is getting built into the bond market this morning," said Charlie Ripley, senior investment strategist for Allianz Investment Management.

-Inflation data released on Tuesday will be closely watched by markets in order to gauge the potential of another rate hike by the Federal Reserve or the timing of possible rate cuts next year.
-A Reuters poll expects consumer prices rose 0.1% on a monthly basis in October, down from 0.4% in September, while core prices excluding volatile food and energy costs are seen up 0.3%, the same margin as the prior month.
+Inflation data due on Tuesday will be closely watched to gauge the potential of another rate hike by the Federal Reserve or the timing of possible rate cuts next year.
+Economists polled by Reuters expect consumer prices rose 0.1% on a monthly basis in October, slower than the 0.4% in September, while core prices excluding volatile food and energy costs are seen up 0.3%, the same margin as the prior month.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 1.1 basis points at 5.073%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 2.1 basis points at 5.041%.

+Yields dropped from early highs after the New York Fed's latest Survey of Consumer Expectations, released on Monday, showed inflation running at 3.6% a year from now, down from estimates of 3.7% in September.

 "Any upside surprise on the inflation front would, at a minimum, push rate cut forecasts further into 2024," said Ian Lyngen, head of U.S. rates strategy, BMO Capital Markets Fixed Income Strategy team.